ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter32.md

 Meanwhile, those rumours continued to spread.

-“So far, the GūsūLán sect has had a great reputation, and HánGuāng-Jūn has been famous for so long.
+“So far, the GūsūLán sect has had an excellent reputation, and HánGuāng-Jūn has been famous for so long.
 Why not drag them down from their throne?
 Why not trample on them?

 “If you can stand out from the crowd by pointing out others’ flaws and seeing through the whole conspiracy, then you’ll be able to make up a story and show that you are insightful, rational and objective.